Teodor92/personal-site/_pages/about.md

 As a Lead Software Engineer, my key responsibilities included:

 - Developing and implementing code standards and practices to promote high code quality across all projects in the Bulgaria branch.
+- Building out the team by participating in the recruitment process.
 - Managing and streamlining work activities to eliminate blockers and ensure smooth project execution.
 - Designing, implementing, and testing front-end and back-end features in multiple projects, with a primary focus on MEAN stack, but also including work on .NET projects.
 - Facilitating team activities such as daily Stand-ups and Code Review sessions.